- What are WooCommerce Product Categories?

-Product attributes identify a product’s features, allowing you to explain them in a specific way.
+Product attributes identify a product’s features, allowing you to explain them specifically.
 Options, properties, and extras are all examples of product attributes.
 Don’t worry; we’ll go in-depth about each of them.

 For example, an ‘option’ attribute can be a hoodie’s size or color.
 On the other hand, ‘Property’ attributes are facts about a commodity that customers cannot alter, such as the brand or content.
 When looking at sales records, properties come in handy.
 For example, you could sell a 100% cotton shirt from a well-known brand, and you’d like to compare its sales to those of other shirt materials.

-Lastly, ‘extra’ attributes refer to optional configurations that customers can choose from and normally come at an additional cost, such as your unique product customization or gift wrapping.
-These extras can come in handy when you want to upsell an item or another commodity.
+Lastly, ‘extra’ attributes refer to optional configurations that customers can choose from and generally come at an additional cost, such as your unique product customization or gift wrapping.
+These extras can come in handy when you upsell an item or another commodity.

-In a nutshell, WooCommerce product attributes apply to the various attributes of each item sold in your online store.
+In a nutshell, WooCommerce product attributes apply to the various characteristics of each item sold in your online store.

 Product attributes are usually used in product filters.
 For example, in fashion, you could filter by size, color, age (for kids stores), material (cotton, leather, etc.), length (midi, maxi, mini), style (boho, vintage, etc.).